-Trade Expansion
+■ Trade Expansion

-Taiwan not only sells high-quality products to the international market; more importantly, it aims to strengthen mutually beneficial exchanges with other countries to promote the circulation of technology, capital and goods.
-Specific measures underway to enhance Taiwan's external economic and trade network and diversify trading partners include the promotion of comprehensive economic and trade relations through strengthening and expanding New Southbound markets while continuing to cultivate markets in advanced countries and emerging economies, active participation in multilateral and bilateral economic cooperation and free trade agreements, pursuit of entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), strengthening of cooperation with Asia-Pacific Economic Cooperation (APEC) economies to expand global business opportunities, and promotion of the New Southbound Policy and strengthening of links with advanced industrial nations.
+Taiwan not only sells high-quality products in international markets; more importantly, it aims to strengthen mutually beneficial exchanges with other countries to encourage the flow of technology, capital, and goods.
+Concrete actions underway to enhance Taiwan's external economic and trade network and diversify trading partners include promotion of comprehensive economic and trade relations by strengthening and expanding New Southbound markets while continuing to cultivate markets in advanced countries and emerging economies; active participation in multilateral and bilateral economic cooperation and free trade agreements; pursuit of entry into the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP); strengthening of cooperation with APEC economies to expand global business opportunities; and promotion of the New Southbound Policy and strengthening of links with advanced industrial nations.

-Building an Excellent Business Environment
+■ Building an Excellent Business Environment

 The government continues to push forward with relaxing legal constraints, removing investment barriers and creating a healthy investment environment so as to boost the momentum of investment in Taiwan.
 Aside from undertaking major revisions to the Company Law and Statute for Industrial Innovation, and creating a friendly business and industrial innovation environment, the government is accelerating public infrastructure development projects to inject new life into domestic markets while actively addressing land, labor, water and electricity issues to resolve operational bottlenecks, thus boosting investor confidence, attracting increased investment and more talent, and invigorating economic growth in Taiwan.
-The Commodity Labeling Act has also been significantly revised, to find a balance between consumer protection and business operator efficiency, as well as to be in line with international standards.